-"Start where you are.
+Taming Test and Exam Anxiety #WellbeingWarriors Compiled by Nadia Maloney (Student Counselling & Development) Quote by Arthur Ashe: "Start where you are.
 Use what you have.
 Do what you can."
-Arthur Ashe Argh, it's almost that time of the year again - the dreaded exam time!
+Argh, it's almost that time of the year again - the dreaded exam time!
 Your life turns into an endless cycle of studying, eating, sleeping, and repeat.
 Let's be honest; online- and multimodal learning is probably not helping your anxiety either.
 One thing is sure - if you are writing exams, you will most likely not be able to get out of it, but hopefully, we can help you to get through it.
 A variety of factors may cause test anxiety.
 Expectations, past experiences, poor study habits and perfectionism are all contributors.
 The good news is that with the right interventions, you can reduce the amount of test anxiety you experience.
-Why only lower and not eliminate this anxiety?
+Why only lower and not eliminate your this anxiety?
 Research has shown that a healthy amount of stress can be beneficial, as it increases your motivation, makes you more alert and helps with memory retrieval.
 Common test anxiety symptoms include heart palpitations; sweaty palms; difficulty breathing; feeling overwhelmed; irritability; fatigue; and sleeping difficulties.
 We're probably in agreement that experiencing any of these symptoms is highly uncomfortable, not conducive to an ideal learning environment and can affect your exam outcome.
 Take the following informal quiz to see whether you might be experiencing any text anxiety.
 The following tips can help.
 We will discuss what you can do before, during and after an exam to lessen your test anxiety during the exam period.
-Before the exam Proper planning prevents poor performance It is crucial to start preparing for your exams in advance and plan the amount of time you need to study for each subject.
+Quote by Colin Powell: "There are no secrets to success.
+It is the result of preparation, hard work, and learning from failure."
+BEFORE THE EXAM Proper planning prevents poor performance It is crucial to start preparing for your exams in advance and plan the amount of time you need to study for each subject.
 Failing to do so will lead to you cramming a large amount of work in a short amount of time.
 Proper planning paves the foundation for effective learning.
 Try to keep to your study schedule as much as possible.

-Know what to expect

-Explore the format of the exam (e.g. types of questions, mark- and time allocation) and work through old exam papers.
+Know what to expect Explore the format of the exam (e.g. types of questions, mark- and time allocation) and work through old exam papers.
 Make sure that you study all the work that was highlighted by the lecturer.
 Writing an online exam?